Choose your Wing board

 These are good references.
 But we can go much less or more depending on the programs and the needs of the users.

 Indeed, a narrow board goes fast on the water but in flight it makes almost no difference.
+In very light wind, this ability to move quickly on the water will allow you to activate the foil and take off more easily, provided that the board has enough volume to keep you high on the water (meaning a volume greater than your weight).
 In strong winds a narrow board will give your less unpleasant wind surface area.
 But in normal winds the width generates lift and therefore acceleration at the start.
 The assumptions that the width would break the speed is unfounded in 95% of the sessions.

 This outer curve of the Wing board takes the elements of length and width but the way the shaper will join the 4 “corners” of the board will condition everything.